Kelviny-Jesus/adav2/README.md

 ## Running the Application

-You have two options for running Bolt.DIY: directly on your machine or using Docker.
+You have two options for running Ada: directly on your machine or using Docker.
+The application now includes authentication features, so you'll be able to create an account, log in, and access admin features if you have the appropriate role.

 ### Option 1: Direct Installation (Recommended for Beginners)